A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Primal-Dual algorithm using Adam optimizer for Optimal Transport problem

 \section{Primal-Dual algorithm using Adam optimizer for Optimal Transport problem}

-In this section, we briefly describe the PD-Adam algorithm tested in section \ref{sec: MA}.
+In this section, we briefly describe the PD-Adam algorithm tested in Section \ref{sec: MA}.
 Recall the loss functional $\mathcal L(T, \varphi)$ defined in \eqref{MA loss functional L }, we parametrize both the map $T$ and the dual function $\varphi$ by neural networks $T_\theta, \varphi_\eta$.
-We aim at solving the following saddle point problem
+We aim at solving the following saddle point problem where $N$ is the size of the datasets, $\{\boldsymbol{X}_i\}_{i=1}^N, \{\boldsymbol{Y}_i\}_{i=1}^N$ are samples drawn by $\rho_0$ and $\rho_1$.
+The PD-Adam algorithm is summarized in Algorithm \ref{alg: PD-adam}.